heepster/heepster.github.io/about.md

 ## Things I Use

-I usually use Linux to make things, and, unless otherwise stated, all software mentioned here run on Linux -- yes, even the virtual instruments (via [Wine](https://www.winehq.org/) and [Yabridge](https://github.com/robbert-vdh/yabridge))!
+I usually use Linux to make things, and, unless otherwise stated, all software mentioned here runs on Linux -- yes, even the virtual instruments (via [Wine](https://www.winehq.org/) and [Yabridge](https://github.com/robbert-vdh/yabridge))!

 <br />